-ARTICLE 6 - OVERTIME
+ARTICLE 6 - OVERTIME, CALL-BACKS, & STAND BY

 6.01 Overtime Defined: All overtime is required.
 Overtime is defined as specifically authorized work performed beyond forty (40) hours worked, including holidays, in any work period.
+Employees, at their discretion, may designate this time as earned compensatory time or overtime wages.
 All overtime shall be pre-approved by a supervisor when practicable and reported on forms to be provided by the Department.
 Overtime shall be recorded and paid rounded to the nearest fifteen (15) minutes.